vnepveu/regression_pipeline/README.md

 Download this dataset [here](https://web.stanford.edu/~hastie/ElemStatLearn/datasets/prostate.data).
 The last column of the original dataset `train` has been removed.

-There are 8 features to predict a log of PSA (Prostate Specific Antigen) value, a marker for Prostate cancer.
+There are 8 features to predict a log of PSA (Prostate Specific Antigen) value, a marker for Prostate cancer (`lpsa` feature).

 Description:
   - `lcavol`: log of cancer volume.